mendhak/AWS-Lambda-Layers/README.md

 Clone this project, and `npm install`.

-Get yourself some AWS credentials -  either an IAM or temporary credentials.
+Get yourself some AWS credentials against your account -  either an IAM or temporary credentials.

 Create a Lambda role if it doesn't already exist.